Njehia98/project-3-final-project/README.md

 # Installation
-1. Clone the repository to your local machine
+1.Fork and Clone the repository to your local machine to get your own copy.
 ```
 git@github.com:Njehia98/project-3-final-project.git